pbulsink/nhlRapi/README.md

 - [ ] Officials

 ## Copyright
-All data, teams, logos, and information is copyright NHL and its teams, with compliance to the copyright statement recieved from each API call.
+All data, teams, logos, and information is copyright NHL and its teams, with compliance to the copyright statement recieved from each API call or from `getCopyright()`.